liampshaw/pangraph_annotations/README.md

 ```

-The fragmentation of 23S rRNA happens across three pancontigs: always the same ones and always the same order.
-Pancontig `LOGKYIGMHO` also contains 5S rRNA annotations.
-We can also see this from looking in `pancontigs_as_regions.gff`:
+The fragmentation of the 23S rRNA annotation happens across three pancontigs: always the same ones and always the same order (after taking strand into account).
+Note that pancontig `LOGKYIGMHO` also contains 5S rRNA annotations.

+We can also see this from a different perspective by looking in `pancontigs_as_regions.gff`:

 ```
 awk '$3=="rRNA" && $1=="LOGKYIGMHO"' pancontigs_as_regions.gff | head -n 2